gdlc/STAT_COMP/INCLASS/INCLASS_3.md

 ## 4) Functions

 Create a function to re-code a character variable from some levels to other levels.
-For example, suppose we have a variable `x` that take values `a`, `b`, or `c` and we want to r-ecode according to the following keys
+For example, suppose we have a variable `x` that take values `a`, `b`, or `c` and we want to re-code according to the following keys
 | Level      | Re-code value       |
 | ------------- |-------------|
 |A     | AAA |